b3nj4m/associative-array/README.md

 * `size` int - the initial size of the underlying `Array`.

+### AssociativeArray.length

+The number of items currently stored in the `AssociativeArray`.

 ### AssociativeArray.push(key, value)

 Push a new key, value pair onto the `AssociativeArray`.
 Will not affect the `AssociativeArray` if `key` is already in it.